dantin/vim-config/README.md

 1. The vimrc config
 2. Plugins managed by `vim-plug`
+3. Autoload plugins by hand
-3. The scripts that make your life easy.
+4. The scripts that make your life easy

 ## Table of Contents